A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Metamaterial Specification

 \section{Metamaterial Specification}

-The geometry considered in this study is inspired by \textit{Specimen 1}, as described in~\citep{Bertoldi2008}, which was adopted also in the study of~\cite{Ameen2018b}.
+The geometry considered in this study is inspired by \textit{Specimen 1}, as described in~\citep{Bertoldi2008}, which was adopted also in the study of~\cite{Ameen2018b}, consisting of a square stacking of circular holes within a two-dimensional domain subject to plane strain conditions.
 A schematic representation of the cellular structure is provided in Fig.~\ref{fig:Schematic_a}, illustrating the underlying square unit cell, its size~$l$, and hole diameter~$d$.
 In this study, the adopted geometrical values are set as~$l = 9.97$ mm and~$d = 8.67$ mm.
 The specimen's width and height are denoted by~$W$ and~$H$ and depend on the amount of cells in the horizontal or vertical direction.
 Upon application of a compressive load, typically a bi-linear stress--strain diagram is obtained, as shown in Fig.~\ref{fig:Schematic_b}.
 The diagram splits into two parts by the vertical dashed line, indicating the bifurcation strain of the microstructure.
 At this strain, individual circular voids transform abruptly into ellipses with alternating horizontal and vertical major axes, resulting in a significant drop of the effective stiffness.
 The pattern transformation and resulting mechanical response have been thoroughly investigated, e.g., by~\cite{Mullin2007}, \cite{Bertoldi2008}, \cite{Hu2013}, or~\cite{Coulais2016}.
 Fig.~\ref{fig:PatTrans_b} illustrates a~$4 \times 4$ part of an infinite specimen, subjected to~$7.5\%$ overall vertical compressive strain.
 At that strain, the specimen is in the post-bifurcation regime, i.e., the pattern is in the transformed state and the material's mechanical response is now related to the new microstructural setting (cf. Fig.~\ref{fig:Schematic_b}).
 When replacing the periodicity conditions imposed on the~$4 \times 4$ subsection by prescribed displacements, the fluctuating edges resulting from the pattern transformation will be constrained.
 This explains the mechanism behind the formation of stiff boundary layers, dictating the mechanical response for specimens containing a low ratio between the specimen height and cell length ($H/l$).
 This ratio will be referred to as the scale ratio in what follows.

 The elastomeric base material, employed throughout all examples discussed in Section~\ref{sec:Results}, is a hyperelastic material.
 The strain energy density is described by a two-term~$I_{1}$-based compressible Mooney--Rivlin model, which in a two-dimensional setting reads as